segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 <summary><b>Control Flow</b> - When the program specifies the sequence of operations using loops, conditionals,
 and branching.</summary>
 <ul>
-Control flow mechanisms like for loops, while loops, and if-else statements dictate the order in which instructions are executed based on certain conditions.
+Control flow mechanisms like for-loops, while-loops, and if-else statements dictate the order in which instructions are executed based on certain conditions.
 This granular control over execution flow allows programmers to tailor the behavior of their programs to suit specific requirements.
 </ul>